uol-school-of-computing/pybeast-COMP5400/README.md

 ### Windows & Mac

 On windows we need run in XServer through a third party software and connect it to our Linux container.
-TODO
+At the moment, a VM version is available.

 ## Code Structure

 The core functionality of `pybeast` is provided by the packages implemented in the `pybeast/core` directory.
 All GUI-related code can be found in the `pybeast/gui` directory.
 Demo experiments are defined in the modules within the `pybeast/demos` directory.
 To include new demo, simply add a python module to this directory and configure the required flags.

-## TODOs

-- Implement parallelization: Parallelize runs to enhance runtime performance, as the current code is slow.
-- Profile runs and identify bottlenecks: Improve runtime by profiling the code, then optimizing critical subroutines by rewriting them in a low-level language and interfacing with Python.
-- Implement automated unit testing: Set up automated unit tests to ensure code maintainability.
-- Polish coursework: Refine and finalize the coursework.
-- Migrate outstanding demo projects from the C++ codebase: Transition existing demo projects from C++ to Python.

 ## License Type: